Using Pub/Sub to trigger a Cloud Function

-This tutorial shows you how to use Cloud Scheduler and Pub/Sub to trigger a Cloud Function.
+This tutorial shows you how to trigger a Cloud Function using Cloud Scheduler and Pub/Sub.
 Being able to schedule the execution of a Cloud Function is a common use case for Cloud Scheduler.
 You will:

 • Create a simple Cloud Function that subscribes to a Pub/Sub topic.

-• Create a Cloud Scheduler job that invokes the Pub/Sub trigger.
+• Create a Cloud Scheduler job that publishes a message to the Pub/Sub topic.

 • Run the Cloud Scheduler job.